People ask me, why the Seas of Mintaka? What is Mintaka? Where does this name come from?

 spiritual stuff or anything slightly weird, wooky, wacky or just a

-little bit "out there", do feel free to subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column.
+little bit "out there", do feel free to subscribe to this site using the "Subscribe" box on the right-hand column.

 If you liked this article you might also enjoy: